 Pooja room cleaning tip #1: Bright copper idols

 Wondering how to clean your copper idols and utensils in your pooja?
 It’s pretty simple.
 Just use some salt and vinegar with a lemon slice.
 If you’re using lemons, apply some salt on a half a lemon and scrub your copper items with this.
 If you have vinegar handy, then add a few drops of vinegar to salt and do the same.

 After the scrub, wash the idols and utensils with warm water.
 The grime and tarnish from your copper utensils should have disappeared.

 Pooja room cleaning tip #2: Shiny silver utensils

 The easiest way to get your silver figurines in your pooja room to shine is by applying a dab of toothpaste and gently scrubbing with a toothbrush.

-If you have several tiny silver pooja items, which are difficult to scrub individually, bring a liter of water to boil, add one tablespoon of baking soda and a tiny scrap of aluminum foil to it.
+If you have several tiny silver pooja items, which are difficult to scrub individually, bring a litre of water to boil, add one tablespoon of baking soda and a tiny scrap of aluminum foil to it.
 Drop silverware in the pot for ten seconds and you’re done.
 Your silver pooja items will shine like new.

 Pooja room cleaning tip #3: Polished brass idols

 Most of our Ganesha idols in our pooja rooms are made out of brass.
 In fact, many of us even have brass urlis and bells.
 The bane of owning brass is that it attracts grease and grime, and gets tarnished very quickly.
-Brass also oxidizes and sometimes forms patina, a turquoise coloring.
+Brass also oxidises and sometimes forms patina, a turquoise coloring.